thehanriver/Operating-Systems/Thread Sync/README.md

 sem_post -> uses __align and increments semaphore current_value which unlocks the semaphore
 sem_destory -> destorys semaphore depending on *sem argument

-trouble with different start_routines.
-Looks like it works but tests wont't passdue to this I think producer consumer test wont work
+Trouble with different start_routines.
+Looks like it works but tests wont't passdue to this.
+I think producer-consumer test wont work
 8,9,10 sometihng in pthread_join or pthread_exit is not working correctly